bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 authors:
   - My Thao Nguyen
 ---
-If you still haven't gotten the hang of CSS Grid, read the short intro ["Oops!
+If you haven't yet, read the quick intro to CSS Grid -  ["Oops!
 I Grid it again"](https://css.christmas/2019/4).

 ## The first encounter